 Upon separation, termination or reclassification of employment from full-time to part-time status or vice versa, employees will be paid for unused vacation time that has been earned through the last day of work up to the maximum accrual based on their years of service.
 Employees who move from full-time to part-time and back to full-time will lose their original hire date status and will begin earning leave time at a full-time rate based on the current full-time hire date.
-Upon the death of an employee, the employee's estate will be paid for accumulated vacation leave also up to the maximum number of vacation time allowed at the time the transfer occurs, it will be the responsibility of the employee and the supervisor to utilize such leave prior to the transfer to reduce the burden on the new department.
+Upon the death of an employee, the employee's estate will be paid for accumulated vacation leave also up to the maximum accrual based on years of service.
+Under normal circumstances, when an employee exceeds the maximum number of vacation time allowed at the time the transfer occurs, it will be the responsibility of the employee and the supervisor to utilize such leave prior to the transfer to reduce the burden on the new department.
 Leave may be paid out to the employee by the original department if the time cannot be reduced or short staffing is an issue.